 Back to School Roll and Graph

-This activity is suitable for Preschool and Kindergarten students.
-What’s extra great about this math center is children will practice graphing skills and work their fine motor muscles while coloring!
+This activity is great for both Pre-K and Kindergarten!
+What’s extra great about this math center is children will practice graphing skills and work their fine motor muscles while coloring.

-- Back to School Roll and Graph recording page (at the end of the post)
+- Back to School Roll and Graph recording sheet, printable die, and/or pocket dice picture cards (download at the end of the post)

 How to Assemble the Printable Die

 You have two options for using dice with this activity.
-You can use the included back to school printable die and assemble it on your own OR you can use the pocket die printable cards to place in a pocket die.
+You can use the included back to school printable die and assemble it on your own OR you can use the pocket dice printable cards.

 Assembly for the back to school roll and graph printable die is simple!
-I would suggest laminating it first.
-I think it’s easier to assemble when it’s laminated.
-Laminating also makes the die more durable.
+I recommend laminating the printable first.
+This makes it easier to assemble and more durable!

 Simply cut out the die along the thick black line.
-Then you’ll fold inward, along the dotted lines.
+Then you’ll fold inward, along the dotted lines tucking in the sides until it’s in a cube shape.
+Tape to secure the sides in place!

-Students are expected to roll the die and then color in one square above the back to school picture that matches.
+Students simply roll the die and then color in one square above the back to school picture that matches.

-The activity continues with the child rolling the die and coloring in the squares above the object rolled on the die.
+The activity continues with the child rolling the die and coloring in the squares above the object rolled.

 The game is over when one of the back to school pictures reaches the top of the graph first!